[INDEX] // ALL_DOCS ›

 - Navigate to your repository on GitHub

-Under the “Runners” section, ensure that self-hosted runners are not disabled.
+Under the “Runners” section, make sure self-hosted runners are not disabled.

-If your organization is part of a GitHub Enterprise, there may be enterprise-level policies that override organization settings.
+If your organization is part of a GitHub Enterprise, enterprise-level policies may override organization settings.

 - Enterprise administrators can enforce policies that restrict self-hosted runner usage